Donn Roach: San Diego Padres

 On May 4, 2012, the Angels traded Roach and Alexi Amarista to the San Diego Padres for Ernesto Frieri.
 He was added to the Padres' 40-man roster after the 2013 season to protect him from being selected by another team in the Rule 5 draft.
 He made the Padres' Opening Day roster in 2014 and made his MLB debut on April 2, 2014.
 Roach was designated for assignment by the Padres on November 3, 2014.

 Chicago Cubs

 The Chicago Cubs claimed Roach on waivers on November 12, 2014.
-He was designated for assignment by the Cubs on December 19, 2014, and began the season with the Iowa Cubs of the Class AAA Pacific Coast League.
+He was designated for assignment by the Cubs on December 19, 2014, and began the season with the Iowa Cubs of the Triple–A Pacific Coast League.
 The Cubs promoted Roach to the majors in June.
 He allowed eight hits and four runs in 3 1/3 innings in his Cubs debut on June 27 as a starter, in a loss to the St. Louis Cardinals.